karthick965938/ML-Dataset-Builder/README.md

 ## Step1 — Get images from google

-### Remove unwanted format images and Rename image files

-we can get images from Google.
+Yes, we can get images from Google.
 Using the [Download All Images](https://chrome.google.com/webstore/detail/download-all-images/ifipmflagepipjokmbdecpmjbibjnakm?hl=en) browser extension we can easily get images in a few minutes.
 You can check out [here](https://www.youtube.com/watch?v=ik1VxrtN7m8&feature=youtu.be) for more details about this extension!

 ![step_1](https://raw.githubusercontent.com/karthick965938/ML-Dataset-Builder/master/assets/step_01.gif)

+## Step2 — Create a Python file

-Once you have downloaded the images using this extension, you can create a python file called ***test_python_file.py*** the same directory as below.
+Once you have downloaded the images using this extension, you can create a python file called ***test.py*** the same directory as below.

 ```sh
 download_image_folder/